Transcript #395: pythont compatible packages

 02:56 Talks about installing it, which really means installing it on Linux.

-02:59 That's really, I think, all it covers.
+02:59 It's really, I think all it covers.

-03:06 >> Yeah, what I'm really excited about here is the last two bullets at the top,
+03:06 What I'm really excited about here is the last two bullets at the top talking about setting up CI and finding testing and debugging currency issues.

-03:15 >> Yeah, yeah, for sure.
+03:15 Yeah, for sure.

-03:24 you probably want to start testing it to make sure that it's not going to break in free threaded Python.
+03:18 You just brought it up that if you have a popular package or even a semi-popular package or one you rely on, you probably want to start testing it to make sure that it's not going to break in free threaded Python.

-03:31 >> Indeed.
+03:31 Indeed.

-03:41 It's not that long.
+03:40 Basically it's not that long.

-03:42 So if you have a package and you expect it to work with free threaded Python and stuff,
+03:42 So if you have a package and you expect it to work with free threaded Python and stuff submitted here so we can see its status.

-03:50 Anyway, the page says, this page tracks the status of packages for which we're aware of active work on free threaded Python support.
+03:50 Anyway, the page says this page tracks the status of packages for which we're aware of active work on free threaded Python support.

 03:58 It contains pages with extension modules as well as build tools and packages that need code specifically to support free threaded.

-04:06 Now, it also says, note that pure Python code works without changes by design, so it does not track pure Python packages.
+04:06 Now it also says note that pure Python code works without changes by design.

-04:15 >> Oh, okay.
+04:15 Oh, okay.

-04:16 >> Two things.
+04:16 Two things one.

-04:21 It's like, well, you already got that, so you can just probably do any for your platform and your wheel and you're good to go.
+04:22 So you can just probably do any for your platform and your wheel and you're good to go.

-04:33 In my mind, it says pure Python code works without changes.
+04:34 It says pure Python code works without changes.

-04:36 Pure Python code will run in free threaded mode without any changes by design.
+04:37 Pure Python code will run in free threaded mode without any changes by design.

 04:56 You know what I mean?